 - Generate power from a commercially available combined heat and power system

-- Be located in either CL&P or UI service territory
+- Be located in either Eversource or UI service territory

 - Generate electricity for on-site use, with the ability to sell excess electricity to the wholesale marketplace

 - Applicant must agree to accept the standard Financial Assistance Agreement “as is” except for technical revisions or project-specific revisions required due to special features of a particular project